openshift/oadp-operator/blogs/tekton-oadp-nonadmin/README.md

 This example uses [OpenShift Pipelines](https://cloud.redhat.com/blog/introducing-openshift-pipelines) and configures a Tekton pipeline for a non-admin user that has access to OADP resources to trigger a backup.
 The non-admin user **can execute** the pipeline but **can not** edit the pipeline, additionally the non-admin user can only backup and restore namespaces to which they have access.
 The administrator is allowed to configure OADP for their users, and users can execute a backup or restore as needed without the administrator intervention.

 ## Project Architecture
 OpenShift administrators can utilize OpenShift pipelines and OADP to best fit their own needs.
 An example architecture is shown below that provides OpenShift pipelines for backing up and restoring projects with limited roles for non-admins.
 The non-admin in this case Joe or Sarah are allowed to trigger OADP backup and an OADP restore but neither Joe or Sarah can edit the OpenShift pipelines or accidently restore a backup to the wrong namespace.
 Joe and Sarah will have a full history of all the executions of the backups and restores in the pipeline-runs section of the pipeline.
-The OpenShift administrator may also create tekton [pipeline triggers](https://cloud.redhat.com/blog/guide-to-openshift-pipelines-part-6-triggering-pipeline-execution-from-github) to schedule a backup of a namespace based on a specific event.
+The OpenShift administrator may also create Tekton [pipeline triggers](https://cloud.redhat.com/blog/guide-to-openshift-pipelines-part-6-triggering-pipeline-execution-from-github) to schedule a backup of a namespace based on a specific event.

 ![oadp-non-admin-diagram1](./readme_img/oadp_non_admin_arch.png)